 - keywords – 10 key phrases.

 Descriptions can be especially powerful.
 You should think of the description as an ad to get people to click through to your site, says John Jantsch of Duct Tape Marketing.
 Search engines always provide a description.
 If you don’t fill in the meta-description yourself, Google and Bing will create their own automated descriptions.
 The description created by the search engine software will show a section of your content that contains the user’s search terms.
 It’s a much better idea to seize control and write the descriptions yourself.
-Atlantic.net now offers one-click applications such as WordPress cloud hosting and others.
+Atlantic.net now offers one-click applications such as WordPress cloud server hosting and others.

 #14.
 Add Schema to your e-commerce site.